raspberrypilearning/hows-your-day/en/step_3.md

 --- task ---

-Test your program.

 When the simulator restarts, use a gesture to choose your mood.

-Press the `Button A+B` to show the user the response activity you created in the first `if`{:class='microbitlogic'} block.
+Use your event to trigger your response.

+[Add video to show working on micro:bit]
 --- /task ---